VictorAMachado/bafo-framework/README.md

 The estimated time to risk (~24 cycles) should be interpreted within the context of the process.

-Considering that each cycle lasts approximately 300 seconds, this corresponds to a relatively short time window for the system to reach critical degradation levels.
+Considering that each cycle lasts approximately t seconds, this corresponds to a relatively short time window for the system to reach critical degradation levels.

 This indicates that: